ivasilyev/ThreeBees/ReadMe.md

 ```

- - Add a header to reserve **.genome* indexes as annotation for the fail-safe processing (we did not used it):
+ - Add a header to reserve **.genome* indexes as annotation for the fail-safe processing (we did not use it):

 ```
 sed -i '1s/^/Gene_name\tGene_length\tGene_ID\n/' annotation.txt